kallism/kallism.github.io/repo/iOSBinaryDump/README.md

-HEADERS dumped by @iKilledAppl3
+HEADERS dumped by @Kallism

 USEFUL FOR iOS development specifically for TWEAK DEVELOPMENT

-request more here mailto:ipodnewbee234@icloud.com
+request more here mailto: michaliskallis@icloud.com

 Have fun!